-The radio in your motorhome features MP3 player, AM/FM, USB, SiriusXM Ready, and receives Bluetooth streaming audio from Bluetooth enabled audio sources such as a cellphone.
+The radio in your motorhome features an MP3 player, AM/FM, USB, and receives Bluetooth streaming audio from Bluetooth enabled audio sources such as a cellphone.
+The radio is also equipped with a SiriusXM[®] radio (subscription required for use).

 This system is also featured with a rearview camera monitor system, which lets you see what is directly behind your motorhome for safety and maneuvering assistance.
 The viewing screen is integrated into the dash.